mms1410/english_church_appointment/README.md

-# Walkthrough
+# Project structure

-Main part of this project is a web scraper collecting data on church appointments collected on the website of (Clergery of the Church of England)[https://theclergydatabase.org.uk/].
+- The main part of this project consist of a src folder containing the code used.
+- The data folder contains the scraped data.
+- The assets folder is used to output plots.
+- The log folder contains log files (if any are created).